 - 1. Shutdown both active and standby Masters (Your cluster will continue to server reads and writes without interruption). - 2.
-Set the property hbase.procedure.upgrade-to-2-2 to true in hbase-site.xml for the Master, and start only one Master, still using the 2.1.1+ (or 2.0.3+) version.

-- 3. Wait until the Master quits.
-Confirm that there is a 'READY TO ROLLING UPGRADE' message in the Master log as the cause of the shutdown.
+Set the property hbase.procedure.upgrade-to-2-2 to true in hbase-site.xml for the Master, and start only one Master, still using the 2.1.1+ (or 2.0.3+) version. - 3.
+Wait until the Master quits.
+Confirm that there is a 'UPGRADE OK: All existed procedures have been finished, quit...' message in the Master log as the cause of the shutdown.
 The Procedure Store is now empty. - 4.
 Start new Masters with the new 2.2+ version.